It Works Greens Review: Ingredients, Pros and Cons, Side Effects and Is It Worth It?

 Ahead are supplement facts, nutritional information, potential side effects, cost per serving and whether Greens Blend powder is good value or a scam.

-Also covered is company information, product range, business practices, customer complaints and where to buy It Works Greens On the Go or Greens Blend without the extra signup costs, auto shipping or paying to become a distributor.
+Also covered is company information, product range, business practices, customer complaints and where to get It Works Greens On the Go or Greens Blend without the extra signup costs, auto shipping or paying to become a distributor.

 What Is It Works and Greens Blend?

+Greens Blend is a powdered fruit and veggie supplement by the It Works Global company.
 This whole food supplement is promoted as a way to ‘alkalize your body’, ‘support your immune system’ and ‘restore pH balance’ for better overall health and wellness.

 It contains many high nutrition superfoods but, as you’ll see ahead, it’s questionable whether most of the ingredients are in significant enough amounts to be beneficial.

-These products are part of a much larger range of supplements, cosmetics and weight loss offerings by the multi level marketing business called It Works!
-Global, founded by Mark and Cindy Pentecost back in 2001.
+These products are part of a much larger range of supplements, cosmetics and weight loss offerings by the multi level marketing business called It Works Global, founded by Mark and Cindy Pentecost back in 2001.

-Mark Pentecost is the CEO and, according to their website, the It Works!
-Global Headquarters is located at 908 Riverside Drive, Palmetto, Florida, USA.
+Mark Pentecost is the CEO and, according to their website, the It Works Global Headquarters is located at 908 Riverside Drive, Palmetto, Florida, USA.
 There are also contact phone numbers for customers and distributors and a contact form.

 It Works Greens Ingredients